 You will complete a series of clinical practice sessions designed to provide the opportunity for application of theoretical knowledge while working with a designated, qualified preceptor.
-The clinical practice sessions occur in a facility or clinical site you select in consultation with the faculty and the Clinical Placement Team.

 The Adult-Gerontology Primary Care Nurse Practitioner Certificate program consists of a minimum of 60 quarter credit hours.
 Upon successful completion of this program, you will be awarded a certificate.

 - Demonstrate, through synthesis of theoretical and scientific knowledge, the safe, effective practice of primary care through management of both health and illness states.